DPMPC-Planner: A real-time UAV trajectory planning framework for complex static environments with dynamic obstacles: Introduction

 With the increasing usage of autonomous UAVs in industries, online trajectory generation becomes crucial for safety and autonomy in a complex structured environment with moving humans and robots, as shown in Fig. \ref{intro_figure}.
 In these scenarios, robots are required to navigate to their goals in cluttered environments and guarantee safety with humans.
 Consequently, a safe trajectory planning framework is essential to deal with complex environment structures, dynamic obstacles, and uncertainties from measurement noise and unpredictable moving obstacle behaviors.

 There are two main challenges of safe trajectory planning in dynamic environments, making the problem not perfectly solved by past research.
 Firstly, the complexity of the environments makes optimal trajectory generation computationally expensive considering vehicle dynamics.
 Even though some works \cite{9422918}\cite{9309347}\cite{8206119}\cite{7138978} prove the real-time performance in static environment navigation, their methods only depend on specific map representation, such as occupancy map \cite{hornung13auro} or ESDF map \cite{8202315}\cite{8968199}, which cannot reliably encode dynamic obstacles.
-On the other hand, the second difficulty comes from the requirement of online dynamic obstacle avoidance with a reliable obstacle representation.
-Besides, due to the unpredictable nature of dynamic obstacles, trajectory planning also needs to consider obstacle trajectory prediction and measurement uncertainties.
-Previous publications \cite{8613928}\cite{9197481}\cite{9006821} provide a reliable solution based on the model predictive control and using geometric representation for modeling dynamic obstacles.
+Secondly, the algorithm needs to run fast enough considering both static and dynamic obstacles.
+Previous publications \cite{zhu2019chance}\cite{9197481}\cite{castillo2020real} provide a reliable solution based on the model predictive control and using geometric representation for modeling dynamic obstacles.
 However, complex static environment structures are not considered for trajectory generation.

 In this paper, we present a novel trajectory planning framework named \textbf{D}ynamic \textbf{P}olynomial-based \textbf{M}odel \textbf{P}redictive \textbf{C}ontrol (\textbf{DPMPC}) planner.
 This framework contains two planning layers to deal with static environments and dynamic obstacles, which fully utilizes both occupancy map and geometric obstacle representation.
 In the static layer, we adopt the polynomial-based minimum snap trajectory optimization scheme with our iterative corridor shrinking algorithm to find the static trajectory.
 Then, reactive online trajectories are generated by the dynamic layer using chance-constrained model predictive control, and dynamic obstacles are avoided by our temporal goal tracking method.
 Simulation experiments demonstrate that our method can help UAVs safely navigate in cluttered dynamic environments.
 The novelties and contributions of this work are: \begin{itemize} \item \textbf{Uncertainty-aware trajectory planner:} This work presents a two-layer DPMPC planner for safe trajectory generation in complex static environments with dynamic obstacles with uncertainties. \item \textbf{Temporal goal tracking with MPC:} The temporal goal tracking achieves dynamic obstacle avoidance with chance-constrained model predictive control to handle measurement and obstacle uncertainties. \item \textbf{Iterative corridor shrinking algorithm:} The proposed iterative corridor shrinking algorithm provides a computationally efficient method to generate static trajectories.